youyanggu/covid19_projections/estimating-true-infections.md

 The above are explanations that would explain a *true* decrease in IFR.
 We believe the lower median age of infection and better protection of high-risk populations are the primary drivers behind the decrease in IIFR.
 Below are some reasons that could skew the IIFR lower, but not change the true IFR:

 - More comprehensive reporting of confirmed cases
-- Changes in the distribution of age groups tested (e.g. more younger people getting tested would skew IIFR down)
+- Changes in the distribution of age groups tested (e.g. more young people getting tested would skew IIFR down)
 - Inflation of the test positivity rate (e.g. double-counting positives, not reporting negatives, etc)
 - Longer lag in death reporting
 - Underreporting of deaths